Tuition and Fees

 Who pays: Anyone who requests copies of their own academic records

-What’s covered: Copies of records in your academic file in the Office of Admissions and the Registrar (except transcripts from another school).
+What’s covered: Copies of records in your academic file in the Office of the Registrar (except transcripts from another school).
 Students need to submit a written request for copies.
-The Office of Admissions and the Registrar provides document copies as time permits.
+The Office of the Registrar provides document copies as time permits.
 All copies provided through this service are stamped “unofficial.”

 Who pays: Students dropped from classes due to nonpayment will be charged $100 to have classes reinstated